okviz/okviz.github.io/_mydocs/calendar-pro/options/holidays/index.md

 > **NOTE**: To change the text size, the corner radius, and other parameters to improve how the holidays are displayed, go to the section [**Events/Holidays labels**](../events-labels/index.md) of the visual options.

 ## Using the "Holidays Country" field
-To set the holidays, you can also use the **Holidays Country** field by adding proper data to it.
+To set the holidays, you can also use the **Holidays Country** field.

 <img src="images/holidays-countries.png" width="500" alt="Holidays in Calendar pro">

+In this field, you can add one or more measures containing the ISO of the countries you want the holidays to be shown.

-If you choose to use this possibility, Calendar Pro will override the countries you have chosen in the **Holidays** visual options.
+When you use this possibility, Calendar Pro will override the countries set in the **Holidays** visual options.
+This happens because this field allows for the possibility to bypass the limit of three countries given by the **Holidays** visual options.